Call and Book Your Hotel Now!

 Mexico City was the host for the Olympic Games in 1968 and FIFA World Cup in 1970.
 The city was hit by an earthquake of magnitude 8.1 on the Richter scale on 19th September 1985 at 07.19 am.
 It resulted in the deaths of around 5,000 people leaving around 90,000 people homeless.
 Mexico city again experienced an earthquake of magnitude 7.5 after 36 hours.
 However, it hosted the FIFA World Cup again in 1986 showing a rapid recovery.

 The city continued its recovery and growth during the 1990s.
-Today, Mexico City has a remodeled World Trade Center Mexico, a skyscraper-like Torre Mayor, the tallest building in Latin America.
+Today, Mexico City has a remodelled World Trade Center Mexico, a skyscraper-like Torre Mayor, the tallest building in Latin America.
 The city is still ranked among North America’s Top Ten Major Cities.
 It is one of the major economic and cultural centres with an international importance ranking 4th in Economic Potential and 4th as the most cost-effective city.